Resources

 Granting of Privilege to Burghs

-Bruce’s granting of priveleges to burghs around Scotland
+Bruce’s granting of privileges to burghs around Scotland

 Act of Union with Scotland